bshlgrs/data-structure-composer/README.md

   - [ ] then that introspection needs to be done.
 - [ ] Store the chains of logic for every implementation, so that you can see what everything's relying on.
 - [ ] generalize to parameterized ADTs.
+- [ ] optimize the compiler to only consider composite data structures that could theoretically be better than simpler versions of themselves.

 Interface things: